yuntafintech/hello-compute/README.md

     - <img alt="Fastly token" src="https://github.com/user-attachments/assets/536d1b2a-bf62-4085-aac4-ade7d2898583" width="400px"/>
   - Paste your token value and enter

-In the noticiations area at the bottom right of your codespace, you should see a prompt to **reload** for the new environment variable, so go ahead and click that (otherwise click the little bell 🔔 icon to check for the message).
+In the notifications area at the bottom right of your codespace, you should see a prompt to **reload** for the new environment variable, so go ahead and click that (otherwise click the little bell 🔔 icon to check for the message).

 Hit the **🚀 Publish** button at the bottom of the editor, enter `y` and watch the **Terminal** output for your new site address!
 It might take a couple of minutes... 🥁